WannesVertongen/GIP-and-ECS/Planning/Logbook.md

 - [ learning to implement a function ] Task 1
 - [ creating functions for initialization of the robot] Task 2
 - [ creating functions to send velocities to motors] Task 3
+- [Concretizing problem and forming a project proposal.]
+Task 4
 ## Week 4: March 4 - March 10, 2024

 ### Tasks: